jennjwang/swe-prod-recorder/README.md

 # SWE Productivity Recorder

-A macOS screen activity recorder built on top of [gum](https://github.com/GeneralUserModels/gum) (Linux version coming soon!).
+A macOS + Linux screen activity recorder built on top of [gum](https://github.com/GeneralUserModels/gum).
 It guides a participant through selecting the windows they are comfortable sharing and records high-signal screen activity around user interactions.

 The project pairs a command-line facilitator (`cli.py`) with an asynchronous observer framework (`gum.py`) and a `Screen` observer that captures before/after screenshots, keyboard sessions, and mouse events.